 The 3D scene reconstruction is not a new subject in computer vision.
 Before the "computer" and digital camera came into history at the end of year 1970s, the scene reconstruction was already a classic problem in photogrammetry, where it has a different name "stereophotogrammetry".
 Its aim is always to determine the geometric properties of objects from photographes.
 At that time, more attention was paid to the methods in optics and metrology due to the lack of computational power.
-The distances and angles are directly measured by hand from photographes, objects in scene and cameras separated by a fixed baseline.
+The distances and angles are directly measured manually from photographs, objects in scene and cameras separated by a fixed baseline.
 The precision is not ensured in the measurement, which can lead to inaccurate final result.
-A lot of imprecise manual work limits the practical application of early photogrammetry techniques.
+The lack of imprecision of manual work limited the practical application of early photogrammetry techniques.

-With the advent of the digital camera and high-performance computers, the 3D reconstruction techniques become more mature.
-Fewer or no manual measurement is required.
-Many algorithms can work directly on the images to find the necessary information to deduce 3D geometry.
-There exist some algorithms to reconstruct 3D scene from images automatiquely with few human intervention.
+With the advent of the digital camera and high-performance computers, the 3D reconstruction becomes more mature with fewer or no manual measurement.
+The prompt perhaps comes from the remarkable advance in camera calibration techniques.
+The famous calibration methods, like Zhang's flexible pattern based method [13], Lavest et al's method [9], Devernay and Faugeras' plumb-line method [4], Hartley's pattern-free method [5], make it possible to calibrate camera and reconstruct 3D scene on site with few human intervention.
 Nonetheless, 3D reconstruction is still a complicated chain including several components.
 Any error in a certain component will make the whole system unreliable.

 Another possibility to obtain 3D reconstruction is to use 3D laser or LIDAR (Light Detection And Ranging).
 Not like the above multi-view geometric method, this kind of methods is active.
 The position of object in the space is measured by the time delay between transmission of a pulse and detection of the reflected signal.
 Thus a dense 3D points can be directly obtained by some post-processing like filtering and merging.
 The traditional idea is that 3D stereo reconstruction is not as precise as the result obtained by 3D laser scanner.
 A high quality 3D scanner can provide 3D point cloud with the precision about 20 μ m.
-This is cannot be achieved by state-of-art image-based 3D stereo reconstruction algorithm.
-Yet, 3D laser scanner is usually a big, expensive and sophisticated machine, which have to be set up carefully and cannot be easily transported for onsite 3D reconstruction tasks, while a camera, even a reflex camera of good quality, costs almost nothing compared to a scanner machine and can be flexibly transported anywhere to take photos.
+This cannot be achieved by state-of-art image-based 3D stereo reconstruction algorithm.
+Yet, 3D laser scanner is usually a big, expensive and sophisticated machine, which have to be set up carefully and cannot be easily transported for onsite 3D reconstruction tasks, while a camera, even a reflex camera of good quality, costs almost nothing compared to a scanner machine and can be flexibly transported anywhere to take photos (Fig. 2).
 In addition, it is not feasible to install a huge laser scanner on satellite to do 3D reconstruction.
 So it is still of interest to use camera photos to reconstruct 3D scene if the precision can achieve or surpass that of 3D scanner.